-Pele leads Maradona tributes: ‘One day, I hope we can play football together in the sky’
+Pele paid tribute to his fellow all-time great Diego Maradona after the Argentinian's death at the age of 60, saying: "One day, I hope we can play football together in the sky."

 The Brazilian three-time World Cup winner was often Maradona’s closest competitor in polls to decide the greatest footballer of all time.

 And the 80-year-old issued fulsome praise for his fellow South American, writing on his official Twitter account: “What sad news.
 I lost a great friend and the world lost a legend.

 “There is still much to be said, but for now, may God give strength to family members.
 One day, I hope we can play football together in the sky.”

 Maradona’s death was confirmed by Argentina’s football association.
 He had been in hospital in Buenos Aires after surgery to remove a blood clot on the brain earlier this month.

 He captained his country to World Cup glory in Mexico in 1986, and later led Napoli to two Serie A titles in 1987 and 1990.

 Argentina eliminated England from the 1986 finals at the quarter-final stage, as Maradona scored twice.
 The first was a blatant handball – ‘the Hand of God as Maradona described it – and the second a stunning solo effort.

 Gary Lineker, who was playing for England that day, tweeted: "By some distance the best player of my generation and arguably the greatest of all time.

 “After a blessed but troubled life, hopefully he’ll finally find some comfort in the hands of God. #RipDiego”